Systemic-Labs/Perfect-Stack/README.md

 > `System:` In case you require system/low level processing, high performance processing/capacity(*or to save cost*) then must plan server systems, a custom solution best fit the job, a custom HW/SW stack, programming languages, libs,... a best fit eco-system for the job.

-#### Learning tips
+### `Learning tips`
-> Development is not easy, it takes time, effort, practice and experience to gain real skills, as there are many things to cover.
+- Being a Dev is not easy, takes time, effort, practice and experience to gain practical skills, much to cover.
-> 1st learn the basics including the new updates.
+- 1st learn the basics including the new updates.
 Ex:  for web >> Basics and new additions of JS, HTML, CSS.
-[Web-Dev guideline](#web-development-guideline)

-> Learn from best tutorials/courses, search for recent materials from an experienced tutor with high views/stats, Ex: Fireship.io
+- Learn from best resources, search for recent materials with high views/stats on youtube, compare and choose best tutors.
-> Make a group, join friends, divide tasks/learning, share your findouts, work as a team,... is too much to handle by only one person.
+- Group work, join friends, divide tasks/learning, share your findouts, practice as a team, is too much for one person.
+> ` Continue the Dev guideline `-> [Web-Dev guideline](#web-development-guideline)

 ***
 <br>